AI Infrastructure - Large Cap

 CONVICTION: HIGH

 Super Micro just delivered the largest quarter in company history - $12.7 billion in revenue, +123% year-over-year - yet the stock sits 75% below its all-time high and at 0.5x forward revenue.
-The market's thesis is that SMCI is a structural commodity trap: squeezed by NVIDIA above and hyperscalers below, with no durable moat.
+A consensus thesis says SMCI is a structural commodity trap: squeezed by NVIDIA above and hyperscalers below, with no durable moat.
 We disagree.
-The DCBBS product suite - Data Center Building Block Solutions at 20%+ gross margins versus the company's 6.4% core server rate - is not a rounding error.
+DCBBS product suite - Data Center Building Block Solutions at 20%+ gross margins versus the company's 6.4% core server rate - is not a rounding error.
 It is the entire thesis.
 This is a platform transition being mispriced as a permanent impairment.
-The entry is asymmetric: hard stop at $22 limits downside to ~31%; base case of $45 delivers ~40% return in 9–12 months.
+Entry is asymmetric: the hard stop limits downside to roughly the low-thirties percent; base case delivers about a 40% return in 9–12 months.

-The bearish version of SMCI is coherent.
+A bearish version of SMCI is coherent.
 Commoditised hardware assembler in permanent margin compression.
 Addicted to one hyperscale customer.
 No pricing power.
 A governance history that burned investors twice.
 Mid-single-digit P/E, and deserving of it.
-The market has been telling this story for eighteen months.
+Markets have been telling this story for eighteen months.

 February 3, 2026: revenue of $12.68 billion, consensus beaten by $2.3 billion.
 Non-GAAP EPS of $0.69, a 41% beat against guidance of $0.46–$0.54.
 Full-year guidance raised to at least $40 billion.
 Structurally impaired businesses don't beat by 22.6%.
 They miss.
 But the market cap - roughly $19 billion against $40 billion in revenue guidance - still prices it like the worst is permanent.
 That's the anomaly.